Healthy Raspberry Coconut Fudge

 Raspberries are great on top of cheesecakes and ice cream, baked into cakes, crostatas, tarts and pies, added to smoothies, yogurt and oatmeal… but most of all, they’re great on their own.
 Personally, I like to mix raspberries into stuff.
 They’re great with dark chocolate (or any chocolate), but I like ’em best with coconut.

 ^^ Stirring in the luscious melted coconut butter.

 Of course!
 Not only are raspberries sweet and delicious, they’re packed with antioxidants, fiber, vitamins, and minerals.
 Since they’re already sweet on their own, there’s no need to add excess sugar and calories to recipes that use them.
 Raspberries truly make dessert (and life) better!

-While blending, add in the coconut flour (or coconut flour and psyllium husk powder).
+- While blending, add in the coconut flour (or coconut flour and psyllium husk powder).
+Then add in the melted coconut butter.
 Mixture should be very thick, like frosting.
 Scoop the mixture into the prepared brownie pan and spread it out.
 Cover with plastic wrap and freeze overnight, or until solid (the coconut flour + psyllium option can be refrigerated overnight).

 I can eat this Raspberry Coconut Fudge alllll day long.

 With love and good eats,

 This looks really good.
 I’m going to try to make these for my kids.
 Love the website.